wdk-docs/jsdoc-docs/docs/_sources/howto/howto-commonjs-modules.rst.txt

 exports a ``wash`` method, and the module itself often calls the ``wash`` method, you might write the module as follows:

-{% example “Method assigned to a local variable and added to the exports object” %}

 .. code-block:: js
+   :caption: Method assigned to a local variable and added to the exports object

    /**
     * Shirt module.